-Banner Code: CGAC

-This is a 24 credit hour program designed for students who are interested in working in the game development industry.
+Banner Code: CGAC College Credit Certificate (24 credit hours) This is a 24-credit hour program designed for students who are interested in working in the game development industry.
 Students will learn the basic process of creating a video game from beginning to end.
 This includes, brainstorming an idea, designing game play, writing a game design document, and creating animations and digital art.
 They will also be given the opportunity to create a small original game.